Vishnu Vijay: Early life

 Vijay has attended Government Model Boys Higher Secondary School, Thiruvananthapuram for schooling then bachelor of performing arts degree and is a vocal music graduate from Swathi Thirunal College of Music, Thiruvananthapuram.
 He has received musical training from Kudamaloor Janardanan.

 Career

-Vishnu has worked with composers Devi Sri Prasad in Tamil and Telugu and also with G. V. Prakash Kumar and Vijay Antony in Tamil, prior to making it into the Malayalam industry.
+Vishnu has worked with composers Devi Sri Prasad in Tamil and Telugu and also with G. V. Prakash Kumar, Vijay Antony and Santhosh Narayanan in Tamil, prior to making it into the Malayalam industry.
+He has also worked with Amit Trivedi.
 In Malayalam he has associated with Ouseppachan, Gopi Sunder, Vidyasagar and Deepak Dev.

 Scoring and soundtracks

 Vijay debuted as an independent music composer through the 2016 Malayalam movie Guppy.